Center of the category $\mathcal{O}$ for a hybrid quantum group: Center of principal block

 \end{lem} \begin{proof} Choose a surjection $f:Q\twoheadrightarrow M$, where $Q$ is a projective module in a truncation of $\sO^{-\rho}_R$.
 Denote by $\End(Q;M)$ the subring of endomorphisms of $Q$ preserving $\ker f$.
 Then we have the following diagram

-where the right square is naturally commutes, and the right horizontal maps are surjective because $Q$ and $T_{-\rho}^0Q$ are projective in some truncated categories, thanks to Lemma \ref{lem 5.1}(2).
+where the right square is naturally commutes, and the right horizontal maps are surjective because $Q$ and $\sfT_{-\rho}^0Q$ are projective in some truncated categories, thanks to Lemma \ref{lem 5.1}(2).
 Hence it is enough to prove the assertion when $M$ is projective in a truncated category.
-By (\ref{equ 2.10}), we may assume $R=S$.
-Since $\End(M)$ is torsion free over $S$, by the inclusion $\End(M)\hookrightarrow \End(M\otimes_S \K)$, we only have to prove for $R=\K$.
+By (\ref{equ 2.10}), it reduces to the case when $R=S$.
+Let $\K$ be the fraction field of $S$.
+Since $M$ is torsion free over $S$, we have an inclusion $\End(M)\hookrightarrow \End(M\otimes_S \K)$.
+We only need to prove for the case $R=\K$.